alibaba/TePDist/README.md

 **TePDist has chosen HLO as the input IR for distributed strategy planning.** The largest models we have seen contain tens of thousands of HLO instructions.
 Our system can easily handle this scale.
 At the HLO level, the connections between instructions are sparse.
 Most instructions read only one or two other instructions although the instructions could be more than then thousands.
 For SPMD strategy exploration, the cost of distributed communication comes from the connections between these instructions.
 The sparsity of the connections give TePDist the opportunity in exploring strategies on HLO.

-**TePDist's distributed strategy exploration is fully automated.** TePDist's automatic planned strategies can cover all kinds of current knowning parallel schems, such as Data parallel (including token parallel), Model parallel (e.g, sharding or Zero) and Pipeline parallel.
+**TePDist's distributed strategy exploration is fully automated.** TePDist's automatic planned strategies can cover all kinds of current known parallel schemes, such as Data parallel (including token parallel), Model parallel (e.g, sharding or Zero) and Pipeline parallel.
 Of course, TePDist also allows users to intervene in strategy exploration through annotation.

 **TePDist has reasonably decomposed the strategy exploration problem.** TePDist uses various methods to decompose the strategy exploration problem into optimization sub-problems and use various algorithms to solve them separately, effectively managing the complexity of the problem.
 In summary, TePDist partitions the entire graph into subgraphs based on critical nodes (see the paper for more details).
 Within the subgraph, cones are further partitioned.
 Between subgraphs, dynamic programming algorithms are used, while ILP algorithms are used between cones within the subgraph.